How to analyze landing pages: the four signals beyond bounce rate

 • Entry-source share: same secondary-dimension trick, sorted differently.

-There is also one specific bug in the GA4 landing-page report worth knowing about: when the visitor lands on a URL with query parameters and your data stream does not strip them, the report shows each parameter variant as a separate page.
-We covered this in detail in GA4 not showing data and (not set) in GA4.
-The fix is to configure your data stream to merge query-parameter variants, or to use a tool that does it by default.
+One GA4 bug is worth knowing about while you are in there.
+When a visitor lands on a URL with query parameters and your data stream does not strip them, the report counts each parameter variant as its own separate page.
+So one page can show up as a dozen rows, each splitting the traffic.
+I covered this in detail in GA4 not showing data and (not set) in GA4.
+The fix is to configure your data stream to merge the variants, or to use a tool that merges them for you out of the box.

-GA4 has the four signals if you know where to look.
-You just have to assemble them yourself.
+So GA4 has all four signals.
+You just have to go find them and bolt them together yourself.

 Common questions